emiibijutsu/cafe-con-amor/_chapters/chapter-1.md

 The afternoon slips by in golden tones.
 Customers thin out, sunlight fades, and the quiet buzz of espresso machines gives way to the low hum of evening jazz.

 Andrea wipes down the counter while Lexi stacks the last of the clean mugs.
-The front door is locked, the *Closed* sign flipped, and the café finally exhales.
+The front door is locked, the Closed sign flipped, and the café finally exhales.

 “End of day magic,” Lexi says, stretching her arms with a yawn.

 “More like end of day muscle aches,” Raphael mutters, hauling a box of oat milk from the back.
 “Pretty sure I’m aging backwards and forwards at the same time.”

+Andrea chuckles.
 “Go restock.
 I’m not letting you sneak out early again.”

 Raphael shoots her a mock glare and disappears into the back pantry.
 Lexi follows behind him, sorting through the syrup shelf while Raphael checks the milk inventory.

 “Yo, is it weird that we go through more lavender syrup than caramel now?”

+Lexi shrugs.
 “Gays love lavender.”

+Raphael smirks, setting down a crate.
 “Explains a lot, actually.”

-Raphael grabs a bottle of caramel syrup, hesitates, then slowly sets it down.
+Raphael grabs a bottle of caramel syrup from a nearby shelf, hesitates for a second, then slowly sets it down.

+Lexi notices.
 “You okay?”

-He stares ahead.
+He stares ahead, unfocused.

 “…Do you remember that fire in the Bronx a couple years ago?
 The one with the girl who got pulled out just in time?”

+Lexi nods.
 “Yeah, wasn’t that the one your sister—?”

 “Yeah.”
+He exhales slowly.
 “She was the one they pulled out.
 I was there too.
-We were both inside.
+We were both inside.”
+Lexi pauses, not wanting to interrupt.

- I passed out from the smoke.
+“I passed out from the smoke.
 Barely remember anything.
 Just heat, sirens, yelling.
 But I remember someone’s hand on my arm.
 Cool, steady.
 Like it was the only real thing in the whole nightmare.”

+He stares at his hands for a second.

 “I thought it was a dream… until months later, my sister told me someone stayed with her the whole ride to the hospital.
 Said he didn’t say much.
 Just held her hand.
 Told her she’d be okay.”

+Lexi swallows.
 “You ever find out who it was?”

+Raphael shakes his head.
 “Nah.
 Never got a name.
 EMTs don’t usually stick around.
 But she said his voice sounded tired.
 Like he’d seen too much and didn’t want anyone else to.”

 Andrea walks in with a tray of clean cups, catching the tail end of the story — but she doesn’t ask questions.
 She just gives Raphael a small nod and keeps moving.

 The silence that follows isn’t heavy.
 It’s full.
 Raphael doesn’t say anything else.
 The jazz hums in the background.
 Lexi goes back to sorting cups.
 Andrea wipes down the same spot on the counter, lost in thought.

 Outside, the streetlights flicker on.

 <p style="text-align: left;">
   <a href="{{ '/' | relative_url }}">← Back to Home</a>